lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/processccd.rst

 Algorithm details
 =================

-`ProcessCcdTask` is essentially a wrapper around the three subtasks, see those for actual contentful algorithmic details.
+`ProcessCcdTask` is essentially a wrapper around the three subtasks that carry out the work, see those for actual contentful algorithmic details.